EncodeClub-Solana-Group9/FinalProject/Final-Project-Options.md

 Please review the proposals and cast your vote in the **Team 9 Discord chat**. **The voting deadline is Thursday, June 26, 2025, at the end of the BootCamp class.**

-Election Results
-Thanks for voting, Team 9!
-Option 5 received 3 votes; Option 3 got 1 vote, and all other options received 0 votes.
-Therefore, we will move forward with **Option 5 On-Chain Market Inventory: Create a decentralized inventory system for tracking market goods on-chain** as our final project.
-Let’s get started!